 Step 2.
 Develop your online presence.

-There are many platforms available to help craft your online presence, so how do you choose which one is right for your bookkeeping freelancing business?
+There are many platforms available to help craft your online presence and help you find bookkeeping clients if you are just starting out or even find more bookkeeping clients if you are already in business.
+So how do you choose which one is right for your bookkeeping freelancing business?

 We recommend you start with Facebook.
-Facebook offers several great tools to support freelance business owners.
-If you haven’t already, take a moment to check out Facebook Business Pages.
-You can use your page to promote your service offerings, share useful bookkeeping tips and relevant posts, and grow your following.
+Facebook offers several great tools to support freelance small business owners.
+You can use your own Facebook business page to create your own business profile, promote your own business, share useful bookkeeping tips for small businesses and relevant social media posts, and grow your following.

-If you already have existing clients, it’s a good idea to encourage them to visit your page and leave a review—it will help generate positive feedback about your services and attract new business.
+If you already have current clients or past clients, it’s a good idea to encourage them to visit your Facebook business page and leave a review—it will help generate positive feedback about your services and attract new bookkeeping clients.
 Make sure you also include links to any other social media platforms or external websites where new and existing clients can find you in the “About” page.

-You may also want to look into creating a Twitter, blog, podcast, or YouTube channel where you can share helpful bookkeeping knowledge and tips, showcase your skills and establish your reputation as an expert.
+You may also want to look into creating a Twitter, blog, specialized accounting podcast, or YouTube channel where you can share helpful bookkeeping knowledge and tips, showcase your skills, and establish your reputation as an expert.
 And don’t forget to re-share your content on your other social media pages!

 When you’re a beginner or just starting your business, Upwork is a good place to start.
 It is a global marketplace that connects you with hundreds of clients worldwide.
-There are plenty of clients and jobs to be done as a virtual bookkeeper.
+There are plenty of clients and job postings for those looking for a virtual bookkeeper.

 Upwork uses an algorithm—the more reviews and clients you get, the higher your chances of winning a client.
-Once you get those 5-star reviews and build your portfolio, you get a continuous stream of clients.
+Once you get those 5-star reviews and build your portfolio with more business experience, you get a continuous stream of more bookkeeping clients.

 Having a website can also help you reach your target audience.
-You can make use of marketing strategies and optimizations to reach your clients.
+You can make use of digital marketing strategies and search engine optimization to reach your potential clients.
 It is also a great way to showcase your portfolio, post testimonials, and get reviews.

 Step 3.
 Get certified with an accounting software.

-Set yourself apart by getting certified by your accounting software of choice.
-Most people will be familiar with QuickBooks, so we recommend joining the QuickBooks ProAdvisor program.
+Set your bookkeeping service apart by getting certified by your accounting software of choice.
+Most people are familiar with QuickBooks, so we recommend joining the QuickBooks ProAdvisor program

-This is a completely free way to let your clients know that you’re an expert user of QuickBooks’ products.
-Being added to QuickBooks’ Find-A-ProAdvisor Directory will also help generate a few leads every month.
+This is a completely free way to let your potential clients know that you’re an expert user of QuickBooks’ products.
+Being added to QuickBooks’ Find-A-ProAdvisor Directory will also help generate a few bookkeeping leads and attract clients which will lead to a potential for new business.

 Step 4.
 Network with professionals.

-The struggle to find clients isn’t unique to bookkeeping—all professionals in the service industry will go through this at some stage in their career.
+The struggle to find prospective customers isn’t unique to bookkeeping—all small business professionals in the service industry will go through this at some stage in their career.
 This also means that all professionals will likely understand the value of a referral.
-Building relationships with local professionals in similar or complementary industries will open you up to an even wider avenue of opportunity.
+Building relationships with local businesses and local professionals in similar or complementary industries will open you up to an even wider avenue of opportunity.

-Once you’ve made the connection, what comes next is totally up to you:
+Once you’ve made the connection through cold calling, what comes next is totally up to you:

-Offer to trade referrals—Perhaps your new professional connection knows someone looking for a freelance bookkeeper.
-You can repay the favor next time.
+- Offer to trade referrals—Perhaps your new professional connection knows someone looking for a freelance bookkeeper.
+You can repay the favor next time and become referral partners.
 Working together to grow your business is a win-win strategy!

-Offer to subcontract—If you’re starting out and looking to gain some experience, reach out to some well-known local bookkeepers and offer to take on some of their workload.
-This is a great way to get your name out there and potentially find your first client.
+- Offer to subcontract—If you’re starting out and looking to gain some experience, reach out to some well-known local bookkeepers and offer to take on some of their workload.
+This is a great way to get your name out there and potentially find some of your first clients.

-Offer referral incentives—You may want to reach out to professionals and offer complementary services to give them a taste of your offerings.
-Satisfied clients will likely want to spread the word of your great work within their own networks—particularly if you offer discounts or additional services in return.
+- Offer referral incentives—You may want to reach out to professionals and offer complementary services to give them a taste of your offerings and gain some of their expert advice.
+This is a great way to gain some valuable information from other experts in your field.
+Satisfied clients will likely want to spread the word of your great work within their own networks—particularly if you offer discounts, create incentives, or provide additional services in return.

 Step 5.
 Attend public speaking events.